 Why I Hopped On The ZYIA Active Business Opportunity

 I actually wrote an extensive post about why I joined ZYIA.
 At the end of the day, I just felt that the opportunity was too good to pass up.
 The fear of missing out was just too strong – no other company is doing this!
 (A huge benefit.)
 Plus, the company is still so new that reps aren’t in every corner of the earth yet.
 But in case you don’t want to read that other post, here’s why I did it (in a gist):

 - Super flexible – I can work when I want.

 - Diversified income – I can add this to my other side gigs easily to increase revenue.

 - It fits with my desire to live an active life!

 - Community – I need more friendships.

 - The opportunity is too good to pass up since the company is new.
+Not a lot of reps yet!
 Get in now and you’ll be glad you did!

 - I love clothes.
 Lol.